deeesolis/portfolio/about.md

 | Bachelor of Arts, Humantiies     | Washington State University  | (_1999_)

-_One way to observe the evolution of Information Technology is by the financial investment patterns of the organizations adopting technology transformation.
-For over two decades, IT has often been at the epicenter of organizational change._
+_I observed the evolution of Information Technology by the financial investment patterns of the organizations adopting technology transformation.
+For over two decades, IT roles put me at the epicenter of organizational change._

 |subject matter expertise           |   |since   |